raytek-cafe/Nocturne/README.md

 Skyfox keeps the browser feeling familiar while adding Windows-focused polish and compatibility:

 - More native-like controls, scrollbars, checkboxes, radio buttons, and tooltips
+- Ability to install and use some legacy XPCOM/XUL extensions and make new ones completely compatible with Skyfox
 - Aero Glass support on Windows 8/10+
 - Full portable mode that doesn't touch AppData
 - Restored the classic XUL Preferences window, toggleable by setting `browser.preferences.incontent` to `false`.